LOADING ...

 But those loads of mourners

-And we breathed a as we laid him there
+And we breathed a prayer as we him there

 To beneath the sod